 purpose: this is a test of speed, body control and the ability to change direction (agility), as well as reaction time.

 procedure: The player starts by straddling the middle line.
 When indicated by the measuring system, the player runs either to the right or left direction, and places his foot on or over the sideline of the key.
-He then runs 16 yards back to the opposite line, then finally turns and finishes by running back through the start/finish line.
+He then runs 16 feet back to the opposite line, then finally turns and finishes by running back through the start/finish line.

-- scoring: The time to complete the test in seconds to the nearest two decimals is recorded.
+scoring: The time to complete the test in seconds to the nearest two decimals is recorded.
 The score is the best time of three trials.

-- results: see some results from the NBA combine
+results: see some results from the NBA combine

 comments: Turning technique and coordination is also a large factor in this test.